 Who said you can't hike in the winter?
 Get out there during the off-season and you're likely to see fewer people, more animals, and enjoy nature at it's finest.
 Explore Hunter Creek where you might find a frozen waterfall, or hike up the foothills of Reno for swoon-worthy views of the snow-capped Sierra Nevadas.

 Reno Tahoe is home to world-class biking trails.
 Ride the single tracks located less than five miles from the Reno Arch, or take in the epic lake views located along the Tahoe Rim Trail and The Flume Trail.

 If you’re an adventure addict like these gals, then you know there’s a countless number of biking trails here.
 Once the adrenaline rush wears off, head on over to Tunnel Creek Cafe to relax and sip on some cold ones.

 While Sand Harbor is a popular summer destination, the beach is perfect no matter the season.
-Fall is an ideal time to rent a paddleboard or kayak and explore the rugged eastern shoreline.
+The off-season is the perfect time to rent a paddleboard or kayak and explore the rugged eastern shoreline without the crowds.
 And guess what?!
 From mid-October to mid-April the park is pet-friendly!

 For more end of the day fun, grab your coat and take a stroll around one of Reno's neighborhoods.
 While strolling along the Reno Riverwalk, warm up with a pumpkin caramel latte at Hub Coffee Roasters.
-Quench your thirst in MidTown at Under the Rose Brewing with their maple-infuse farmhouse ale.
+Quench your thirst in MidTown at Brauhaus 701 with their German/American fusion menu.

 Be a cool mom and bring your baby on the trip.
 Kids have a blast playing on the beaches of Lake Tahoe, hiking in the trees near Mount Rose Meadows, and checking out the exhibits just for your young ones at The Discovery in Reno, so don't leave them home.
 Get out and explore and raise a future outdoorsman or woman.